Dave Ramsey – that guy is extreme, man! He wants you to sell your extra cars and pay off your leases and stuff…

 While I can think of a lot worse plans than this, you must remember this when it comes to Dave Ramsey – his incredible success with middle America is largely driven by his acceptability and appeal to the masses.

-Of course, if you’re going to buy $10M homes like Dave Ramsey, or heck, maybe just settle for financial independence and a tiny home that’s paid off, you’re going to have to do better than average.
+Of course, if you’re going to buy $10+ million homes like Dave Ramsey, or maybe just settle for financial independence and a small home that’s paid off, you’re going to have to do better than average.

 Here’s my take on each of Ramsey’s baby steps and how you can do a little bit better.

-I agree that establishing an emergency fund should be priority #1. $1,000 is very low, however.
+I agree that establishing an emergency fund should be a priority.
+However, $1,000 is very low.
 Most major auto repairs will cost you more than that.
 Any reasonably set home insurance deductible will cost you more than that.
 The goal is to avoid debt or running out of money when emergency strikes.

-#3 calls for an expansion of that emergency fund, but I’d plan on having $3,000 in emergency savings before moving on to #2.
+#3 calls for an expansion of that emergency fund, but I’d plan on saving $3,000+ in emergency savings (more if your monthly expenses average higher than that) before moving on to #2.

 If you’re not sure what the “debt snowball” is, Ramsey suggests paying off your smallest debts first, regardless of interest rate.
 His reasoning is stated as this, “The point of the debt snowball is simply this: You need some quick wins in order to stay pumped up about getting out of debt!”

 I’m a numbers guy.
-Unless we’re talking about a huge difference in debt balances (i.e. $500 and $20,000), I think it makes the most sense to pay off your highest interest debts first.
+Unless we’re talking about a huge difference in debt balances (e.g. $500 versus $20,000), I think it makes the most sense to pay off your highest interest debts first.
 Figure out the maximum you can put towards your debts and put it all towards the highest interest debt.
 After that debt is paid off, go to the second highest interest debt, and so on.
 This will allow you to save money on debt interest EVERY MONTH until you are completely paid off.
+This is even more true today now that interest rates have gone up and mortgage rates have followed.

-Ugh.
 This is the perfect example of over-simplifying with what sounds like a solid rule and making it a general rule for everyone, to their detriment.
+And, it is often one of the biggest problems with personal finance gurus like Dave Ramsey.

 Dave doesn’t get in to specifics on how much you should save for college, what percentage of your kids college you should pay for, or any other particulars.
 It’s just assumed that you should save for your kids college (because everyone goes to college) and that you should pay for it.

 I’ll call this one incomplete.
-My personal view is that college isn’t right for everyone.
+For starters, the U.S. birth rate is in decline and not everyone is having kids these days.
+And my personal view is that college isn’t right for everyone.
 And for those who it is a good fit for, they should pay at least half to learn personal responsibility.

 More assumptions.
 Not everyone should own a home.
 If you do, paying it off is a great thing (if interest rates are modest or high).
 And should this step come after funding your children’s college?
 Doing so increases the amount of interest you’ve paid significantly.